 Second, data is available that separates the Hispanic or Latino Question 8 “yes” responses from the Question 9 racial responses.
 This results in a table with Hispanic “yes” as one variable, and then racial categories for all the “no” responses.
 So, where some tables or variables would say “White,” these tables or variables would say “Not Hispanic or Latino, White Alone.”

 In most instances, FHWA recommends analyzing race and ethnicity census data using tables and variables as described in #2: Hispanic or Latino “yes” answers with “Not Hispanic or Latino” racial group.
 This will ensure the analyst does not accidentally double-count, potentially reporting a total > 100% of the individual responses.

 When analyzing data from the Census, it is important to understand how the data are presented geographically.
 The Chart below shows the different geographical entities used in the census.

 The geographic unit you choose for your analysis will vary based on what it is you are analyzing.
-Typically, though, for project reviews you will be looking at block groups and tracts (avoid the use of blocks in most situations as the population within them is small and highly variable).
+Typically, though, for project reviews you will be looking at block groups and tracts.
 And for larger reviews, of statewide programs for instance, you may wish to use a larger geographical entity such as a county.

 American Fact Finder